my2ndhead/hyperthreat/README.md

 # Known Issues

-- Because of limitation of the Splunk Password Keystore, a user needs the "admin_all_objects" -capability to access his key.
+- Because of limitations of the Splunk Password Keystore, a user needs the "admin_all_objects" -capability to access his key.
 We recommend to only assign the capability for a limited time.
 A future release of Splunk or Hyperthreat will work around this issue.

 ## References
 [1] http://creativecommons.org/licenses/by-nc-sa/4.0/